davidgoy/reflect/README.md

 Simply install Reflect on your server.
 No coding or building required.

 Once installed, your Reflect site will mirror content from your WordPress site.
+You can then firewall your WordPress site (e.g. using *.htaccess*) to make it inaccessible to the general public.

-Your Reflect site can also pre-generate the mirrored content into static HTML files and serve them, effectively becoming a static site.
+Your Reflect site can also pre-generate the mirrored content into static pages and serve them, effectively becoming a static site.

 <br>